 If you want to make a Portuguese person drool, show them a cake.
 A Portuguese one, of course.
-To the uninitiated, they might not look that special but trust me, and the Portuguese who love them, there’s more to their cakes and desserts than meets the eye.
+To the uninitiated, they might not look that special but trust me, and those who love them, there’s more to Portuguese cakes and desserts than meets the eye.

 Little attempt is made to pretty them up so unlike the beautiful colourful displays in French bakeries, everything here tends to look rather brown and dull.
 Don’t be fooled, Portuguese cakes usually taste much better than they look.